A Dance to the Music of Time (series)

 The story—set to span several decades—is told in retrospect, making the narrator superomniscient!
 Additionally, as the main character, he's a person who actually thinks about things, offers some insight, & doesn't just report.
 We are so inside the head of this young man—who starts out an empathetically callow youth amongst his more socially advanced peers—that we don't even learn his name until book two: Nick Jenkins.
 Happily, oftentimes the vision in this book comes tied to a gentle but very real humor.

-The reader of Powell's series recognizes "the dance" in the title to be that unforeseen (but for the benefit of hindsight) interplay of various people across one's life.
+The reader of Powell's series recognizes the "Dance" in the title to be that unforeseen (but for the benefit of hindsight) interplay of various people across one's life.
 Powell himself underscores this metaphor throughout.
 There is keen observation given to how certain characters (some unlikely!) appear and then reappear longitudinally.
 Powell executes this in an unforced manner—many many other authors could take a cue from his writing (everyone from E.M.
 Forster to James Michener should hear their phones ringing right about now).
 I find the long view of "the dance" to make for compelling reading to say the least.
 And there may be something more on the order of life lessons to be imparted from it.
-See if you can't hear the rhythm of the dance in some of my favorite passages from Anthony Powell's 1st Movement...
+See if you can't hear the rhythm of The Dance in some of my favorite passages from Anthony Powell's 1st Movement...

 • "Being in love is a complicated matter; although who is prepared to pretend that love is a simple, straightforward business is always in a strong position for making conquests.
 In general, things are apt to turn out unsatisfactorily for at least one of the parties concerned; and in due course only its most determined devotees remain unwilling to admit that an intimate and affectionate relationship is not necessarily a simple one: while such persistent enthusiasts have usually brought their own meaning of the word to something far different from what it conveys to most people in early life."